seroking/go-todo-app/README.md

 # Delete a task
 todo delete 0

-# Print tasks in a table format
+# Print all tasks in a table format
 todo print